 Gene eventually married and many tales of his wife’s disdain for Robert arose.
 Conflicting rumors surfaced, some alleging that Gene’s wife died from “insanity” after locking Robert in the attic, while others report that Gene died with Robert by his side.
 Today, Gene’s residence operates as a bed and breakfast called the Artist House, and visitors can even stay in the old turret bedroom.

-Robert the Doll now lives at the Fort East Martello Museum in Key West, Florida, where some believe his hair color -- and soul -- are both slowly fading.
-Visitor beware, though, as Robert's current favorite mischievous act involves casting curses on those who take his photo without first asking permission.
-To date, the walls near his glass case are covered in numerous letters from previous visitors and naysayers, begging for Robert's forgiveness and asking him to remove any hex he has cast.
+Robert the Doll now lives at the Fort East Martello Museum in Key West, Florida, where some believe his hair color and his soul are both slowly fading.
+Visitor beware, though, as Robert’s current favorite mischievous act involves casting curses on those who take his photo without first asking permission.
+To date, the walls near his glass case are covered in numerous letters from previous visitors and naysayers, begging for Robert’s forgiveness and asking him to remove any hex he has cast.